DevExpress/devextreme-documentation/concepts/05 Widgets/List/20 Scrolling/01 User Interaction.md

 ---

 On mobile devices, the user can pull the **List** to scroll it slightly further than its top or bottom boundary.
 Once the user releases the **List**, it bounces back to the boundary position.
-You can disable this effect using the [bounceEnabled](/api-reference/10%20UI%20Widgets/dxList/1%20Configuration/bounceEnabled.md '/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#bounceEnabled') option.
+You can disable this effect using the [bounceEnabled](/api-reference/10%20UI%20Widgets/dxList/1%20Configuration/bounceEnabled.md '/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#bounceEnabled') property.

 ---
 ##### jQuery